 StarHub's main office, StarHub Green at Ubi, was awarded the Green Mark Gold by the Building and Construction Authority in Singapore in 2009.
 The Green Mark certification is a benchmarking scheme which incorporates internationally recognised best practices in environmental design and performance in buildings.
 For instance, we save energy by including motion-sensor activated lighting in our offices after normal working hours.

-Our MediaHub—located at one-north in Buona Vista and for which we had the groundbreaking in November 2013—will serve as a convergence hub for our fixed, mobile and pay TV networks, and will also be the place for our innovation and future business.
+Our MediaHub—located at one-north in Buona Vista and for which we had the groundbreaking in November 2013—serves as a convergence hub for our fixed, mobile and pay TV networks, and will also be the place for our innovation and future business.
 The six-storey building has been designed to achieve the Building & Construction Authority Green Mark (Data Centre) GoldPlus certification.
 MediaHub will include a host of environmentally friendly features for energy efficiency, water efficiency, sustainable construction and management, and indoor environment quality.

 We recognise the need to demonstrate the power of going green on our own home turf.
 That's why we require all new hires to go through an induction session where they learn about StarHub’s green initiatives and get involved.